So, why the sabbatical right now?

 - Inside the building, access the second floor via the stairs or elevator.
 Studio 272 is located at the very west end of the building.
 Visit the restroom on your way down the hall and then continue on down until you find my reception area at the very end of the hall.

-- It’s a unique space: This bright, airy massage studio is in a vibrant mixed-use building and the train passes nearby.
+- It’s a unique space: This bright, airy massage studio is also my art studio.
+To learn more about my artist career, hop over to my other website, Annamieka.com/paintings.
+My studio is located in a vibrant mixed-use building and the train passes nearby.
 On a sunny day the southwestern exposure provides a rare treat and bathes the treatment room in sunshine.
 When rain pelts the windows I like to use my soothing moist heat packs and warm blankets and make things very cozy for you during your treatment.